ercbk/nested-cross-validation-comparison/README.md

 and the other by [Max Kuhn and Kjell Johnson](https://tidymodels.github.io/rsample/articles/Applications/Nested_Resampling.html).

-Various elements of the technique affect the run times and can be altered to improve performance.
+Various elements of the technique affect the run times and performance.
 These include:

 1. Hyperparameter value grids
 2. Grid search strategy